gsaaad/gsaaad/README.md

 - 🤝 I’m looking for new challenges within Back-end

-- 👨‍💻 All of my projects are available at [https://gsaaad.github.io/react-resume)
+- 👨‍💻 All of my projects are available within this repo, check out my exclusive projects here: [https://gsaaad.github.io/react-resume)

 - 📝 I regularly write in a Journal